OldFansBG/voice-cloning-create-dataset-locally/README.md

 ## Output
 The processed audio segments are stored in a directory dataset/<audio name>.
 These segments are then packaged into a ZIP file named dataset_<audio_name>.zip located in the current directory.

+## Credits

+This script is based on the repository [voice-cloning-create-dataset](https://github.com/zsxkib/voice-cloning-create-dataset) by [zsxkib](https://github.com/zsxkib).

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for more details.